GAIR-NLP/O1-Journey/README.md

 ```
 @misc{o1journey,
-  author = {Yiwei Qin and Xuefeng Li and Haoyang Zou and Yixiu Liu and Shijie Xia and Zhen Huang and Yixin Ye and Weizhe Yuan and Hector Liu and Yuanzhi Li and Pengfei Liu},
+  author = {Yiwei Qin and Xuefeng Li and Haoyang Zou and Yixiu Liu and Shijie Xia and Zhen Huang and Yixin Ye and Weizhe Yuan and Zhengzhong Liu and Yuanzhi Li and Pengfei Liu},
   title = {O1 Replication Journey: A Strategic Progress Report – Part 1},
   year = {2024},
   publisher = {GitHub},